xbcsmith/epr-workshop/03-integration/07-exactly-once-idempotent.md

 ---

+**Duration:** ~55 minutes **Prerequisites:** Redpanda running via Docker Compose; Python 3.10+ with `kafka-python` installed.

+---

 ## Key Takeaways

 - Most pipelines claiming at-least-once actually have at-most-once because they lack `acks=all`.
 Verify your configuration.
 - `enable_idempotence=True` is a single configuration change that upgrades at-least-once to exactly-once within a producer session.
 There is almost no throughput cost.
 - Idempotence is per-session.
 A restarted producer gets a new PID.
 Cross-session deduplication requires `transactional_id`.
 - Never override `acks`, `retries`, or `max_in_flight_requests_per_connection` manually when idempotence is enabled — let the client set them.
 - Consumers reading from transactional topics must set `isolation_level=read_committed` or they may read messages from aborted transactions.
 - Application-level re-sends (calling `producer.send()` twice from your own code) are never deduplicated — they are new messages to the broker regardless of idempotence settings.